 After county office or detention center personnel have interviewed a youth offender, DJJ makes recommendations to the solicitor’s office regarding the case.
 The solicitor has a number of options available when deciding how to pursue a case.
 A solicitor may choose to divert youth to a community program, such as Juvenile Arbitration, or require the juvenile to make restitution for the offense.
 Solicitors also may choose to proceed with prosecution or dismiss a case entirely.

 If the solicitor chooses to prosecute, the next stage of the process involves the family court.
-A family court judge determines the guilt or innocence of the juvenile and sentences those adjudicated delinquent (found guilty).
-Often a judge will request a DJJ evaluation of the juvenile before making a final ruling, or prior to commitment.
-This evaluation involves psychological, social and educational assessments conducted either in the community or at one of DJJ’s three regional evaluation centers.
-The resulting comprehensive evaluation helps the judge decide how to proceed in the best interests of the juvenile, victim and community.
+A family court judge determines the guilt or innocence of the juvenile.
+Often a judge will request a DJJ evaluation of the juvenile before making a final ruling.
+This evaluation involves psychological, social and educational assessments that are conducted either in the community or at one of DJJ’s three regional evaluation centers.
+The comprehensive evaluation helps the judge decide how to proceed in the best interests of the juvenile, victim and community.

 Upon indeterminate commitment, youth offenders will be given a time range or “guideline,” determined by the state Board of Juvenile Parole (for all felonies and select misdemeanors) or DJJ’s own release authority (for most misdemeanors and all status offenses).
 This range is based on the severity of the juvenile’s offense and his or her history of previous offenses.
-These guidelines can run anywhere from 1-3 months up to 36-54 months.
-The Board and DJJ use these guidelines – along with an evaluation of the juvenile’s behavior and progress – to determine the length of incarceration.
+These guidelines can run anywhere from 1-3 months or up to 36-54 months.
+The Board of Juvenile Parole and DJJ use these guidelines, along with an evaluation of the juvenile’s behavior and progress, to determine the length of incarceration.

 Youth may remain incarcerated beyond their guideline (up to their 22nd birthday).
 They may also be paroled prior to their minimum guideline for exceptional behavior and progress.